Rushikesh005/vlc_subDownloader/README.md

  * Initial commits are done in the git repository at, https://github.com/Rushikesh005/vlc_subDownloader

-If you have any hints, changes or improvements, please contact:
+*  If you have any hints, changes or improvements, please contact: [Rushikesh Patil](rushikesh.patil003@gmail.com)

- * Rushikesh Patil rushikesh.patil003@gmail.com